ikorason/lazy-swagger-tui/README.md

 ## Authentication

-dotREST supports Bearer token authentication:
+lazy swagger tui supports Bearer token authentication:

 - Press `a` to set/edit your authentication token
 - Press `A` (Shift+A) to clear the token